Moresche (footballer, born 1998)

-Matheus Celestino Moresche Rodrigues (born 24 June 1998), commonly known as Moresche, is a Brazilian footballer who plays for Central Coast Mariners in the Australian football competition Isuzu Ute A-League Men.
+Matheus Celestino Moresche Rodrigues (born 24 June 1998), commonly known as Moresche, is a Brazilian professional footballer who plays as a forward for Cambodian Premier League club Preah Khan Reach Svay Rieng.

 Club career

 Geylang International

 Moresche signed for Singapore Premier League side Geylang International for the 2021 Singapore Premier League season after leaving Riga FC at the start of this year.
 He made his Geylang debut in the first match of the season after coming on in the 12th minute to replace Barry Maguire who had pulled up clutching his hamstring during an Eagles' counter-attack.
-Moresche scored a brace on his debut, helping his team to a 2-1 victory over Tanjong Pagar United.
+Moresche scored a brace on his debut, helping his team to a 2–1 victory over Tanjong Pagar United.

-Central Coast Mariners FC
+Central Coast Mariners

-On 30 October 2021, Central Coast Mariners FC signed Moresche for the 2021–22 A-League season.
+On 30 October 2021, Central Coast Mariners signed Moresche for the 2021–22 A-League season.
 He made his debut for the Mariners as a substitute in a win over Blacktown City in the 2021 FFA Cup on 13 November 2021.